BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Methodology

-While recent work over large regions of high Galactic latitude sky (not focused on the BICEP/$Keck$ region) has shown that there may be a small aggregate misalignment between the filaments and the $Planck$-measured magnetic field orientation \citep[][]{Huffenberger_2020,2021ApJ...919...53C}, the misalignment angle is only $\sim$2-5 degrees and incorporating it increases the correlation by only an additive $\sim$0.1-0.5\% \citep{Cukierman}.
+While recent work over large regions of high-Galactic latitude sky (not focused on the BICEP/Keck region) has shown that there may be a small aggregate misalignment between the filaments and the Planck-measured magnetic field orientation \citep[][]{Huffenberger_2020,2021ApJ...919...53C}, the misalignment angle is only~$\sim2^\circ-5^\circ$ and incorporating it increases the correlation by only an additive~$\sim$0.1\%-0.5\% \citep{Cukierman}.

 The first step of the RHT algorithm involves subtracting a smoothed version of the map from the original unsmoothed map.
-This is known as an unsharp mask and is used to remove the diffuse, large-scale H\textsc{i} emission.
-This introduces a free parameter which sets the scale of the Gaussian smoothing filter.
+This is known as an unsharp mask and is used to remove the diffuse, large-scale H~\textsc{i} emission.
+This introduces a free parameter that sets the scale of the Gaussian smoothing filter.
 We refer to this parameter as the smoothing radius~($\theta_{\rm FWHM}$).
 The second step is to quantize the pixels into a bit mask, where the pixels are turned into zeros and ones based on their sign in the unsharp-masked data.
 The third step is to apply the Hough transform \citep{osti_4746348} on a circular window of a given diameter centered on each pixel.
 The window diameter~($D_W$) is the second parameter of this algorithm.
 The fourth step is to retain only values above a certain threshold fraction of the window diameter, where the threshold fraction~($Z$) is the third and last parameter.
 Refer to \citet{2014ApJ...789...82C} for further details.